CSC207-2023Y-UofT/project-notes-2-text/README.md

 When calling the UserUpdateInfo use case class, the controller and presenter classes for the pop-up pages for account management injects the user database into the use case class through constructor injection.
 This makes sure the use case class doesn't directly depend on the database.

 ### Singleton:
-The CurrentUser class only has one instance of itself and it can be accessed and changed by any other use case and adaptor classes through a getter and a setter.
+This design pattern can be found in the UserRep class and the CurrentUser class.
+The UserRep follows this pattern as we only want to create one user repository for all downloaded apps.
+The one instance of the user repository can be accessed and modified from any program.
+The modifications made on the use repository from program will be updated such that all applications that use this repository will see those changes.
+The CurrentUser class keeps track of the current user which will always be one.
+The singleton design pattern enforces this - the CurrentUser class is accessed and adjusted globally using the same set of getter and setter.

 ### Strategy:
 The RegisterUseCase and UserUpdateInfo use case classes both use the UserRequirement class to check if the input the user entered meets the requirements the user info is meant to have.